Canonical subsheaves of torsionfree semistable sheaves: Pseudo-stable sheaves

 \begin{lemma} Let $F$ be a pseudo-stable sheaf on $X$.
 Then $F$ is reflexive. \end{lemma}

 \begin{proof} Let

-be a short exact sequence of coherent sheaves on $X$ such that both $A$ and $B$ and reflexive.
+be a short exact sequence of coherent sheaves on $X$ such that both $A$ and $B$ are reflexive.
 Then it can be shown that $E$ is reflexive.
 To prove this, consider the commutative diagram